Protect and Survive: Print

+This was replied to on 15 March 1974 by the Home Office, stating it "seem[ed] likely a basic booklet will be produced" but that "we expect rather more attention to be paid to the dissemination of this advice through other media, in particular television."
+In contrast, JFD Buttery of the Home Office's "F6" emergency planning department wrote that the preparation of a booklet was "by no means certain" and was "only a possibility, not a firm undertaking".

-The Protect and Survive pamphlet was prepared in 1976, and some 2,000 copies were printed and secretly issued to chief executives of local authorities and senior police officers.
-Its existence having been brought to public attention by the Times (see below), a slightly revised edition was printed in 1980 and made available through Stationery Office bookshops.
-This peacetime publication of the pamphlet was priced at 50 pence, but it was intended for free distribution to all British households should a crisis period develop.
-The contents of the pamphlet would also be printed in national newspapers if the risk of nuclear attack increased, with printers' proofs of this version being prepared beforehand.
+Ultimately, a pamphlet was prepared in 1976, with some 2,000 preliminary copies being printed and secretly issued to chief executives of local authorities and senior police officers.
+The pamphlet's existence having been brought to public attention by the Times (see below), a slightly revised edition was printed in 1980 and made available through Stationery Office bookshops.
+In addition to being distributed to households if the risk of a nuclear attack increased, the contents of the pamphlet would also have been printed in national newspapers, with printers' proofs of this version being prepared beforehand.
+(Note: The earlier Advising the Householder pamphlet had also been intended to be printed in newspapers.)

 Early drafts featured what Taras Young called "clumsy choices"; the stay-at-home language included a statement that "only fools run away", while drawings for the inner refuge showed it being prepared with cushions and mattresses rather than the bulkier items of the final version.
 The Central Office of Information expressed concern that the "Deaths" section would be unduly worrying; the heading was thus removed and the information folded into the "Casualties" section.
 Radios were to be merely switched off to (ineffectively) ward against electromagnetic pulse damage rather than the final version's more effective advice of leaving the aerial disconnected or unextended.

-The main pamphlet was complemented in 1981 by two publications regarding the construction of fallout shelters: an A5 pamphlet called Domestic Nuclear Shelters with techniques for building a home shelter, and an A4 book called Domestic Nuclear Shelters – Technical Guidance for the design and construction of long-term and permanent shelters, some of which involved elaborate designs.
-The A5 pamphlet was later described as "neither flesh nor fowl" in an 1986 memorandum, and as early as 1983 it was felt that the information therein should instead be incorporated into a future revision of Protect and Survive.
-One of the shelters described in both Domestic Nuclear Shelters publications was essentially identical to the Second World War-era Morrison shelter, with assembly instructions being little changed from those presented in an 1941 pamphlet for the same; another type of shelter was based on the Anderson shelter, also of Second World War vintage.
-Like the main Protect and Survive pamphlet, the A5 Domestic Nuclear Shelters pamphlet was priced at 50 pence; the Technical Guidance book was priced at £5.95.

-In response to extensive criticism of Protect and Survive, a follow-up pamphlet entitled Civil Defence: Why we need it was published in November 1981 which attempted to defend the government's approach to civil defence.

-One final pamphlet, Nuclear Weapons, did not carry Protect and Survive branding (and, indeed, had been first published in 1956), but an updated version was published in the same year as the main Protect and Survive pamphlet and has been referred to alongside the other pamphlets.
-This pamphlet contained a more technical discussion of nuclear weapon effects and countermeasures.